Introduction

 Argument Debunked

-Argument: building on his first
+Argument: Building on his first

 and debunked claim, the author's faulty reasoning continues to 2 John

-1:3 (not to 1 John 1:3, which is an apparent typographical error, in
+1:3 (not to 1 John 1:3, which is an apparent typographical error in

-the article).
+his article).
 The author cites the World English Bible translation:

 Grace, mercy, and peace will be with us, from God the Father, and